Discovery of a 584.65 Hz Burst Oscillation in the Low Mass X-Ray Binary 4U 1730--22: Discussion

 \section{Discussion}

-We detected nine type-I X-ray bursts from 4U 1730--22 by analyzing its 2021 and 2022 \textit{NICER} observations.
-For the first time, we found that one burst in 4U 1730--22 appears a strong burst oscillation signal during the cooling tail.
-The maximum Leahy and $Z_1^2$ power are 54.04 and 56.37, respectively, stronger than the burst oscillation power from 4U 1728--34 \citep{Mahmoodifar19} and XTE J1739--285 \citep{Bult21} observed by \textit{NICER}.
-The confidence levels of the signal are $7.05\sigma$ for a single trail and $4.78\sigma$ for multiple trails, which means a significant detection.
-The folded pulsation of the burst oscillation showed a sinusoidal shape, with a fractional rms amplitude of $(12.5\pm1.8)\%$.
-Both features are typical characteristics shown in many other NS LMXBs \citep[see e.g.,][]{Galloway08}.
-The burst decay oscillation and the fractional rms amplitude shown in 4U 1730--22 can be explained by the surface mode model, where the oscillation waves are excited at the burst raise in the NS ocean and spread for a large fraction of cooling tail, or the asymmetric cooling wake model, where different parts of the NS surface cool at different rates \citep[see e.g.,][]{Heyl04,Watts12,Mahmoodifar16,Bhattacharyya22}.
+We detected 16 type-I X-ray bursts from 4U 1730--22 by analyzing its 2021 and 2022 NICER observations.
+For the first time, we found that one burst in 4U 1730--22 appears as a strong burst oscillation signal during the cooling tail.
+The maximum Leahy power is 54.04, corresponding to the significance of $7.05\sigma$ for a single trial, $4.73\sigma$ for multiple trials, and $4.13\sigma$ with all 16 bursts included, which are more significant than the burst oscillation powers from 4U 1728--34 \citep{Mahmoodifar19} and XTE J1739--285 \citep{Bult21} observed by NICER.
+Moreover, the single burst oscillation signal for 4U 1730--22 is stronger than detections from SAX J1750.8--2900, HETE J1900.1-2455 \citep{Bilous19}, and 4U 0614+09 \citep{Strohmayer08}, but weaker than SAX J1810.8--2609 \citep{Bilous18}.
+The folded pulsation of the burst oscillation showed a sinusoidal shape, with a fractional rms amplitude of $(8.0\pm1.1)\%$.
+Both features are typical characteristics shown in many other NS LMXBs \citep[see, e.g.,][]{Galloway08}.
+The burst decay oscillation and the fractional rms amplitude shown in 4U 1730--22 can be explained by the surface mode model, where the oscillation waves are excited at the burst raise in the NS ocean and spread for a large fraction of the cooling tail, or the asymmetric cooling wake model, where different parts of the NS surface cool at different rates \citep[see, e.g.,][]{Heyl04,Watts12,Mahmoodifar16,Bhattacharyya22}.